 We have funded our operations since inception primarily through equity financings and receipts generated from customers.
 We cannot be certain when or if our operations will generate sufficient cash to fund our ongoing operations or the growth of our business.
 We intend to continue to make investments to support our business and may require additional funds.
 Moreover, we do not expect to be profitable for the foreseeable future.
 Additional financing may not be available on favorable terms, if at all.
 If adequate funds are not available on acceptable terms, we may be unable to invest in future growth opportunities, which could adversely affect our business and results of operations.
 If we incur debt, the lenders would have rights senior to holders of common stock to make claims on our assets, the terms of any debt could restrict our operations and we may be unable to service or repay the debt.
 Furthermore, if we issue additional equity securities, stockholders may experience dilution, and the new equity securities could have rights senior to those of our common stock.
-Because our decision to issue securities in a future offering will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the impact any future incurrence of debt or issuance of equity securities will have on us.
-Any future incurrence of debt or issuance of equity securities could adversely affect the value of our common stock.
+Because our decision to issue securities in a future offering will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the impact any future incurrence of debt or issuance of equity securities could adversely affect the value of our common stock.